Conformally covariant boundary correlation functions with a quantum group: Introduction

 The asymptotics property (ASY) refers to the decomposition of a tensor product of two representations into irreducible subrepresentations, which in this case simply reads

 For this case, the possible exponent values appearing in the statement (ASY) are $\Delta_{1}^{2,2}=-2h=\frac{\kappa-6}{\kappa}$ and $\Delta_{3}^{2,2}=\frac{2}{\kappa}>\Delta_{1}^{2,2}$.
-Letting $\hat{\pi}_{j,j+1}^{(1)}$ denote the projection determined by picking the one-dimensional irreducible in the direct sum decomposition of the tensor product of the $j$:th and $j+1$:st factors, Equation \eqref{eq: multiple SLE asymptotics} will be guaranteed if we have
+Letting $\hat{\pi}_{j,j+1}^{(1)}$ denote the projection determined by picking the one-dimensional irreducible in the direct sum decomposition of the tensor product of the $j$:th and $j+1$:st factors, Equation~\eqref{eq: multiple SLE asymptotics} will be guaranteed if we have

-where $v_{\hat{\alpha}}\in\Wd_{2}^{\tens(2N-2)}$ is the vector corresponding to the planar pair partition $\hat{\alpha}$ of $2N-2$ points obtained from $\alpha$ by removing the pair $[j,j+1]$.
+where $v_{\hat{\alpha}}\in\Wd_{2}^{\tens(2N-2)}$ is the vector corresponding to the planar pair partition $\hat{\alpha}$ of $2N-2$ points obtained from $\alpha$ by removing the pair $\set{j,j+1}$.

-In \cite{KP-pure_partition_functions_of_multiple_SLEs}, this problem will be analyzed in detail, and in particular, it will be shown that there is a unique collection of vectors $v_{\alpha}$ satisfying the above requirements, up to an overall normalization.
-The construction of the multiple SLE partition functions for the pure geometries thus crucially relies on the results of the present article.
+In \cite{KP-pure_partition_functions_of_multiple_SLEs}, this problem is analyzed in detail, and in particular, it is shown that there is a unique collection of vectors $v_{\alpha}$ satisfying the above requirements, up to an overall normalization.
+The explicit construction of the multiple $\SLE$ partition functions $\sZ_{\alpha} = \sF[v_{\alpha}]$ for the pure geometries thus crucially relies on the results of the present article.